Private health insurance can meet some of the cost of a dental implant, as long as your extras policy specifies the treatment under 'major dental'.

 Compare some major dental options

-We looked at finder partner health funds to see compare major dental options.
-All of the below have a 12 month wait period, and all prices and picks are based on a single living in Sydney.
+We looked at health funds from Finder partners to compare major dental options.
+All have a 12-month wait period and quotes are based on a single person living in Sydney.

 Simply complete the form, hit Search Policies and use the refine search button in the top right-hand corner to sort by major dental.